-“Pappa came from a Walloon family (Belgian émigrés), and my mother was Swedish, though I always thought she had some gypsy in her.”
+1. “Pappa came from a Walloon family (Belgian émigrés),” Hjördis claimed, starting her story with a touch of the exotic, “and my mother was Swedish, though I always thought she had some gypsy in her.”

-Happy or not, the walk home could be frightening for Hjördis and her over-imaginative siblings.
+Happy or not, the 1.7 km walk home “along the edges of fields and meadows, and across the courtyards of a few houses” could be frightening for Hjördis and her over-imaginative siblings.

 “We had to pass an old smithy,” Hjördis remembered.
 “We were firmly convinced that the devil lived in this smithy and we only dared to walk past it in broad daylight.
 After dark, nothing on earth would have made us do it.
 Still, whenever we walked past we always put a hand over the eye that was closest to the smithy and sang loud hymns as we hurried past!”

 There is an old smithy in the area (which is still standing to this day… just about, at an interesting angle).
 However, running past it while singing hymns would require a detour from the young Genbergs’ school route.
 [Pray, do continue Sherlock…]